article

 That’s where developer tools come in.
 Robotics data visualizations, in particular, are crucial to helping teams analyze the data their robots gather.
 With the help of web-based tools, roboticists can now dive into the inner workings of their robot and more deeply understand what it's seeing, thinking, and deciding while out in the world.
 Understanding their robot’s current strengths and weaknesses, in turn, helps them iterate more intelligently towards a production-ready robot.

-Foxglove Studio data visualization
+Foxglove data visualization

 As a front-end web developer working in the field, you’d be responsible for building these rich interactive interfaces for roboticists to debug their work.
 Foxglove is a prime example of a web-based visualization app that does exactly that.
 Because it portrays data in a digestible visual format – all from the comfort of a browser or desktop app window – it empowers engineers to diagnose problems and formulate possible solutions efficiently.